osome-iu/bot_perception_bias/data/README.md

 `Pre_TPEother`: Perceived influence of bots on others in the pretest.
 `Post_TPEother`: Perceived influence of bots on others in the posttest.

+### Perceived self ability to recognize bots (i.e., self-efficicacy)
+`Pre_eff_ave`: Perceived self-efficacy of recognizing bots in the pretest.
+`Post_eff_ave`: Perceived self-efficacy of recognizing bots in the posttest.

 ### Policy Preferences
 `Pre_rstc`: Preference of level of restrictions about bots in the pretest.
 `Post_rstc`: Preference of level of restrictions about bots in the posttest.
-`Pre_eff_ave`: Perceived self-efficacy of recognizing bots in the pretest.
-`Post_eff_ave`: Perceived self-efficacy of recognizing bots in the posttest.
 `reg_cpn`: Ranked preference of "regulation against social media companies" as the countermeasure against bot manipulation.
 `law_manu`: Ranked preference of "law and regulation against bot manufacture and operation" as the countermeasure against bot manipulation.
 `self_cpn`: Ranked preference of "social media companies self regulations" as the countermeasure against bot manipulation.